 Main Walls

 Repair Category 2

-Notes The render of outer walls is damaged.
+Notes The render of outer walls is cracked.
 A building contractor can be asked to inspect and provide cost estimates for either repairing or replacing damaged areas.

-Windows, External Doors and Joinery

-Repair Category 2

-Notes The window units are of an older design.
-There is a degree of general wear and tear to the window installation consistent with its age and use.
-It should be appreciated that double glazed replacement windows can be problematic and over time.
-The operations can be affected and the opening mechanisms damaged.
-Ongoing maintenance should be anticipated.
-Doors and random windows are opened but not all and inspections can be restricted by window blinds, curtains, ornaments etc. Handles, locks and opening mechanisms can deteriorate through usage and repair or replacement can be anticipated on an ad hoc basis.
+Windows, External Doors and Joinery Repair Category 2 Notes The window units and external doors are of an older type.
+The seals to older double glazed units often fail resulting in condensation between the panes of glass.
+Failed sealed units can go undetected in certain weather / daylighting conditions and such failings are not considered to be significant because the window remains functional albeit not as double glazing.
+This can occur without warning and may only be seen in certain weather conditions.
+Doors and random windows are opened but not all and inspections can be restricted by window blinds, curtains, ornaments etc. Handles locks and opening mechanisms can deteriorate through usage and repair or replacement can be anticipated on an ad hoc basis.
 No assurances can be provided that all window fitments are functional.